-The AM licence originally covered Mopeds and other two or three-wheel vehicles.
-But, recently it has been repurposed to include Light Quadricycles.
-Which are four-wheeled vehicles with an un-laden weight of up to 350kg.
-With a top speed of between 25 km/h and 45 km/h, it’s a new vehicle you can drive at 16.
+The AM licence originally covered mopeds and other two or three-wheel vehicles.
+However, it now covers light quadricycles — four-wheeled vehicles with an un-laden weight of up to 350kg.

 Category B Licence

-The category B licence lets you drive a motor vehicle with a maximum weight of up to 3,500kg, it can’t have more than eight passenger seats.
-If you want to use a trailer the most it can weigh without additional hassle is 750kg.
+The category B licence lets you drive a motor vehicle with a maximum weight of up to 3,500kg and eight or fewer passenger seats.

-If you would like to use your car with a trailer that weighs more than 750kg, then the total weight of the vehicle and the trailer together can’t be greater than 3,500kg.
+You can also add a trailer weighing a maximum of 750kg.
+Alternatively, if you want to drive with a trailer that weighs more than 750kg, then the total weight of the vehicle and the trailer together can’t be greater than 3,500kg.
 Also, the weight of the trailer, when fully loaded, can’t be more than the unladen weight of the vehicle.

 Category B Auto Licence

-The Category B auto licence has the same conditions as a category B licence but, it only lets you use a vehicle with an automatic transmission.
+This licence has the same conditions as a category B licence but only lets you use a vehicle with an automatic transmission.